FusionLobbyBrowser/Website/README.md

 - [unity-rich-text-converter](https://github.com/AWaterColorPen/unity-rich-text-converter) is licensed under the MIT License.
 See [LICENSE](https://github.com/AWaterColorPen/unity-rich-text-converter/blob/master/LICENSE) for the full License.

 Icons from [LabFusion](https://github.com/Lakatrazz/BONELAB-Fusion) were used, which is licensed under the MIT License.
 See [LICENSE](https://github.com/Lakatrazz/BONELAB-Fusion/blob/main/LICENSE) for the full License.

+The style for checkboxes is from [CSS Scan](https://getcssscan.com/css-checkboxes-examples)